vkriznar/backend-developer-task/README.md

 * Install all python dependencies `pip install -r requirements.txt`
 * Run Python: FastAPI which is specified in `.vscode/launch.json`

+Mock database is done with SQLite and is in `app/app.db`.
+You can open with SQLite like explorer such as DBBrowser(SQLite).

 # Notes API